animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 ### Idea 1 — "The Bench": Build a Multi-Host Content Team Instead of a Founder-Only Channel
 - Most successful examples in this research rely on a single on-camera personality.
 - Adam Robinson's growth is tied to Adam Robinson, Nathan Latka's channel revolves around Nathan Latka, and TK Kader and Samu Kovács similarly build content around one recognizable expert.
-- None of the reviewed experts discusses how a YouTube strategy survives if that individual leaves, burns out, or no longer wants to be the public face of the company  — which is a real and fairly common failure mode for founder-led content engines, distinct from the more commonly-warned-about failure of simply quitting too early *(source: Samu Kovacs, LinkedIn post, 19.06.2026)*.
+- None of the reviewed experts discusses how a YouTube strategy survives if that individual leaves, burns out, or no longer wants to be the public face of the company  — which is a real and fairly common failure mode for founder-led content engines, distinct from the more commonly-warned-about failure of simply quitting too early
 - **My idea**
   - From the beginning, build the channel around a **team of 2–3 recurring hosts** rather than a single founder.
 For example:
     - Founder (vision and industry trends)